Magyar Suzuki: History

 Constructed with an investment of 14 billion Hungarian forints, the plant initially produced 1.0-litre and 1.3-litre Suzuki Swifts, reaching the ten thousandth car in 1993.
-On 6 October 2006, the plant produced its one millionth car, a five-door second generation Suzuki Swift.

 The plant meets ISO 14001 quality levels, engines manufactured at the plant meet Euro 4 requirements, and Suzuki requires ISO 9001:2000 quality assurance certification from suppliers and dealerships.
 Magyar Suzuki's VIN identifier (the first three digits of the chassis number) is TSM.

+Milestones

+On 6 October 2006, the plant produced its one millionth car, a five-door second generation Suzuki Swift.
+Total production reached 2 million in July 2011, 3 million in April 2017 and 4 million in February 2024.